ElPumpo/TinyNvidiaUpdateChecker/README.md

 # TinyNvidiaUpdateChecker

 TinyNvidiaUpdateChecker (TNUC for short) is a lightweight tool that checks for NVIDIA GPU drivers for Windows.
-You can configure TNUC [executing it when logging in](https://github.com/ElPumpo/TinyNvidiaUpdateChecker/wiki/Quiet-runs-on-user-login), and have it only pop up if there's a new driver available.

-It has a minimal install feature that extracts the GPU drivers from the otherwise bloated bundle which contains GeForce Experience, 3d drivers and other components.
-Nothing except the required drivers will be installed.
+## Features

+- Lightweight and modernized open sourced project
+- Fully customizable driver install, allowing installing the components that are important to you, and keeping bloatware away
+- [Automated update notifications](https://github.com/ElPumpo/TinyNvidiaUpdateChecker/wiki/Quiet-runs-on-user-login) with semi automatic installation
+- Supports most NVIDIA GPUs (even if you don't have any drivers installed)
+- Supports multi-GPU setups and eGPUs

 Uses a NVIDIA API to get the latest driver, and there is support for the majority of their GPUs.
 Thanks to [ZenitH-AT](https://github.com/ZenitH-AT) for his research.